-Quarterly reporting by the facility reports that the 5% organic HAP limit does not apply to materials in hand-held aerosol spray cans.
+Semi-annual reporting by the facility indicated that the 5% organic HAP limit does not apply to materials in hand-held aerosol spray cans.
 Upon inquiry, the facility reported that the can spray adhesives are mostly used on the assembly line for making minor repairs.
 At most work stations a can will last weeks if not months.
 There are no production areas that use the spray cans for regular production activities.
-At the time of report preparation, the Facility is in the process of obtaining further confirmation that the HAP for their adhesives are below the permit restrictions.
-The information will be evaluated upon receipt.

-MONITORING/RECORDKEEPING - Under the ROP, the Facility maintains daily, monthly and 12-month rolling records of: adhesive usage, hours of operation (SC III.1) and combined VOC and acetone emissions (SC III.3).
-In addition, the facility maintains monthly records of adhesive VOC and acetone content using formulation data (SC III.3 and III.4).
+MONITORING/RECORDKEEPING - Under the ROP, the Facility maintains daily, monthly and 12-month rolling records of: adhesive usage, hours of operation (SC VI.1) and combined VOC and acetone emissions (SC VI.2).
+In addition, the facility maintains monthly records of adhesive VOC and acetone content using formulation data (SC VI.3 and VI.4).

 Organic HAP content for the same materials are required to be determined per 40 CFR 63.5758.
 The facility determines organic HAP content by manufacturer Safety Data Sheets (SDS).
-Records reviewed indicated that organic HAPs are below the 5% organic HAP limit (SC II.1).
+(SC VI.2) Records reviewed indicated that organic HAPs are below the 5% organic HAP limit (SC II.1).